adobe/aquarium-net-jenkins/README.md

    will be captured really depends on the used driver, but in general the rules are:
      * `full: false` - root image, just the root disk without the attached disks.
      * `full: true` - full image including all the disks.

+* `aquariumApplicationTask(taskUid: 'UUID')` (`wait: false`)
+   Allows to figure out the task info and result.
+This step doesn't want to be executed directly on the aquarium worker - so you can safely move on the pipeline without agent and wait there for your previous snapshot/image is created.
+Step requires just one parameter - is UUID string that you can get after execution of aquariumCreateSnapshot/aquariumCreateImage steps.
+Wait param will allow to block the pipeline until the result of the task become available.

 * `aquariumApplicationInfo()`
    Returns info about the currently running node in which the step is executed.
 Useful if your